 IN THIS ARTICLE

 The earlier you seek treatment for obsessive-compulsive disorder (OCD), the better.
 Early treatment of OCD can reduce symptoms and reduce the disruption the illness can create in your life.
-Unfortunately, research shows that most people see an average of 3 to 4 health professionals and spend more than 9 years seeking treatment for OCD before they are correctly diagnosed.4 Their diagnoses are complicated by their being embarrassed or secretive about their symptoms and by other conditions they may have along with OCD, such as depression.
+Unfortunately, most people see several health professionals and spend years seeking treatment for OCD before they are correctly diagnosed.
+Their diagnoses are complicated by their being embarrassed or secretive about their symptoms and by other conditions they may have along with OCD, such as depression.

 Treatment includes a combination of professional counseling and medicines.